ros2/ros2_documentation/source/Tutorials/Advanced/Discovery-Server/Discovery-Server.rst

 In order for the ROS 2 CLI to work when using Discovery Server mechanism, the ROS 2 Daemon needs to be configured as **Super Client**.
 Therefore, this section is devoted to explain how to use ROS 2 CLI with ROS 2 Daemon running as a **Super Client**.
-This will allow the Daemon to discover the entire Node graph, and to receive every topic and endpoint information.
+This will allow the Daemon to discover the entire Node graph, and to receive all topic and endpoint information.
 To do so, a Fast DDS XML configuration file is used to configure the ROS 2 Daemon and CLI tools.

 Below you can find a XML configuration profile, which for this tutorial should be saved in the working directory as ```super_client_configuration_file.xml``` file.